 Our learners’ literacy skills are developed not only through traditional means but through digital provisions that are equipping them with many other vital skills which will support their integration back into communities and new workplaces.

 International Literacy Day is an opportunity to celebrate the importance of literacy and the gaps that still need to be filled in the prison education field.
-Working in prisons can be an incredibly rewarding process, and the tutors and administration colleagues that helps us deliver these vital skills are the reason for our success.
+Working in prisons can be an incredibly rewarding process, and the tutors and administration colleagues that help us deliver these vital skills are the reason for our success.
+If you're interested in working in prison education, please visit our careers pages.

-By continuing to bring in more like-minded people, we can work towards raising literacy levels in prisons and decreasing the recidivism rate across England and Wales.
+By continuing to bring in more like-minded people, we can work towards raising literacy levels in prisons and decreasing the recidivism rate across England and Wales and promote the social reintegration of prisoners in society.